 A selection of free (fabric) quilt block patterns from McCall’s Quilting.

-This map of the barn quilt trail in Shawano County, Wisconsin also includes illustrations of the barn quilts on display.
+Learn about the barn quilt trail in Shawano County, Wisconsin, and look at pictures of some of the barn quilts on display.

 A short page with examples of popular barn quilt patterns.